Q.What are the key course dates for the online programmes?

 - Q.Can I pay the fees per semester?

 The €250 booking fee used to secure your place on the course is non-refundable.
-The balance of semester fees must be paid prior to the course commencement.
-Claims for refund of fees will only be made in the following circumstances:

 - Q.What if the course is cancelled?

 All courses are being offered subject to a sufficient number of students and the necessary resources being available.
 Students having registered and paid course fees will be refunded in full should the course be cancelled.
 Refunds typically take 1 month to process.

 - Q.Can I get tax relief on my fees?

 As the Institute of Technology, Sligo is listed by the Irish revenue as an ‘APPROVED INSTITUTION’ you should be in a position to claim tax relief at the standard rate for tuition fees.
 In order to determine if the course you apply for qualifies and your own eligibility for a tax refund, please read the information on the revenue website: http://www.revenue.ie/en/tax/it/leaflets/it31.html

 This information should also be read in conjunction with Leaflet IT31.
 If you are in any doubt as to whether a particular course qualifies for tax relief you should contact your local Revenue office which is listed on the leaflet IT31.

 All of the online degree programmes offered by IT Sligo are the same as our full time courses and are accredited by the Quality and Qualification Ireland (www.qqi.ie).
 OOI awards / qualifications are at all levels of higher education and training up to PhD level.
 These awards are recognised both nationally and internationally.
 IT Sligo offer online courses at Levels 7, 8, and 9 under the national framework of qualifications.
 More information on the national framework of qualifications is available on their website: www.nfq.ie